-Here are eighteen things we get asked time and time again by users.
+Here are some common things we get asked by users.
 Please read through them to see if your question is covered and follow the links to the main manual where applicable.

-• I can no longer open the Editor Suite; what has happened and how do I fix this?
+I can no longer open the Editor Suite; what has happened and how do I fix this?